peprolinbot/xenovaping/README.md

 ### 🐳 Docker (Recommended)

-If you want to host this yourself, you probbably know the way, but just in case here are some nice, little, simple instrunctions on how to do it using docker-compose:
+If you want to host this yourself, you probbably know the way, but just in case here are some nice, little, simple instructions on how to do it using docker-compose:

 ```bash
 # Create a directory and enter it